How to define an agency scope of work to deliver increased value

 Definition and specification are essential

 Without a defined and detailed scope of work, the default position requires the agency to build contingencies.
-It also means you have no ability to be able to review and restructure the requirements to maximise efficiencies and reduce costs and optimise the resource utilisation of the agency.
+It also means you cannot review and restructure the requirements to maximise efficiencies, reduce costs, and optimise the resource utilisation of the agency.

-It is definitely worth the effort as in our experience this process can deliver significant savings in agency fees and improves the agency’s ability to deliver the outcomes to the quality level required.
-This is a win / win for both parties.
+It is worth the effort as, in our experience, this process can deliver significant savings in agency fees and improves the agency’s ability to deliver the outcomes to the quality level required.
+This is a win/win for both parties.

 Read the second post in this series, The impact of economies of scale on scope of work cost

-TrinityP3’s Scope of Work Management service evaluates your current agency scope of work and recommends the best approach, calibrated to your needs and benchmarked against the industry.
+TrinityP3’s Scope of Work Management service evaluates your current agency’s scope of work and recommends the best approach, calibrated to your needs and benchmarked against the industry as part of our Agency Commercial Evaluation Service.